- I Want To…

 Progesterone is so important for the maintenance of a healthy pregnancy that the placenta actually begins to make progesterone itself.
 Once the placenta develops, it begins to secrete progesterone to support the corpus luteum.
 This causes the levels to remain elevated throughout pregnancy, so the body does not produce more eggs.
 It also helps prepare the breasts for milk production.

 One of the main reasons women are progesterone deficient is because they have too much estrogen in the body.
 What does this look like?

 Now we know the symptoms of both Progesterone Deficiency and Estrogen Dominance, but how is one or the other actually diagnosed?
 Thankfully, you have a few options!

 My favorite method to test hormones is through dried urine testing.
 I use DUTCH testing with my clients – Dried Urine Test for Comprehensive Hormones.
 This is the most comprehensive, accurate way of testing sex steroid and adrenal hormones in my opinion.
 The test is done at home, during your luteal phase.

-Other at home ways of learning about your hormones at home is by charting your menstrual cycle to determine the length of your luteal phase (a short luteal phase can indicate low progesterone levels) and tracking your basal body temperature (consistently low BBT may indicate low progesterone production).
+Other at-home ways of learning about your hormones include charting your menstrual cycle to determine the length of your luteal phase (a short luteal phase can indicate low progesterone levels) and tracking your basal body temperature (consistently low BBT may indicate low progesterone production).